parkinsons-toolkit/app-content/pages-content/managing-symptoms/pain.md

 Pain that is related to Parkinson’s can be caused by a variety of factors:
 - Muscle pain (most common) - muscles feel ‘achy’ and the pain stays in one area.
 - Pain from stiffness – can be in a particular muscle or more general.
 - Muscle cramps and contractions - commonly happen in legs (e.g. the calves).
 This can happen at any time but tends to occur overnight.
 Medication wearing off can also cause this.
-See our _Cramps & Spasms_ page for more information.
+See our <a href="/learn/managing-symptoms/cramps-and-spasms" class="internal-link">_Cramps & Spasms_</a>  page for more information.
 - “Central pain” - pain felt in the body, but no cause can be identified and is therefore thought to originate in the brain.
 As the pain is unexplained, it can be difficult to treat.
 - Nerve pain – typically shooting, burning or tingling pain.
-This can be caused by peripheral neuropathy (see the _5 Senses_ page) but has many causes.
+This can be caused by peripheral neuropathy (see the <a href="/learn/managing-symptoms/five-senses" class="internal-link">_5 Senses_</a>  page) but has many causes.
 - Pain related to another symptom (e.g. tummy pain from constipation or pain from tremor).
 - Tight tendons (or ‘stiffness’) caused by postural changes.
 - ‘Frozen shoulder’ can affect people with Parkinson’s and can be painful.
 For more detail, see the _Stiffness, Slowness & Small Movements_ page.